OluwatodimuAdegoke/Tetris/README.md

 # Tetris Game

 ## Description:
-This project is a Tetris game implemented in [insert programming language here].
-It follows the classic gameplay of Tetris where players manipulate falling tetrominoes to create complete horizontal lines, which disappear and score points.
+This project is a Tetris game implemented in C++.
+It follows the classic gameplay of Tetris, where players manipulate falling tetrominoes to create complete horizontal lines, which disappear and score points.

 ## Features:
 - Classic Tetris gameplay
 - Falling tetromino pieces
 - Line clearing and scoring system
-- Level progression
 - Game over detection

 ## How to Play: